 Other Data Management Resources

-- Managing and Sharing Data: A Best Practice Guide for Researchers, from the UK Data Archive
+- Managing and Sharing Data: Best Practice for Researchers (PDF), from the UK Data Archive

 - Data Management Plan Tool, from the California Digital Library